 As of the June 2010, DirectX Web Setup and the DirectX End-User Runtime are no longer binary compatible with Windows 2000, Windows 98, or Windows ME.
 The February 2010 DirectX End-User Runtime will still work on Windows 2000, but it is worth noting that it doesn't install much of anything on those systems: DirectX 9.0c and D3DX9*DLL are it.
 The June 2010 D3DX9 and later DLLs are not compatible with Windows 2000, and no other DirectX SDK optional component DLL (XAUDIO2, XINPUT, XACT, etc.) is supported on Windows 2000.
 The last release of the DirectX End-User Runtime to support Windows 98 or Windows ME was October 2006, and again that was only for DirectX 9.0c and D3DX9 up until October 2006 (no longer available).
 The December 2006 and later versions of D3DX9 are not compatible with Windows 98 or Windows ME, and no other DirectX SDK optional component DLL is supported on WIndows 98 or Windows ME.

 Windows 8.0 SDK: The integrated DirectX SDK in the Windows SDK for Windows 8 does not make use of DirectSetup (See "Where is the DirectX SDK?").
 The D3DCompiler_46.DLL and D3DCSX_46.DLL can be deployed with the application without using a redist package.
-XInput 1.4 and XAudio 2.8 are included with Windows 8 & Windows RT, and are not available down-level.
+XInput 1.4 and XAudio 2.8 are included with Windows 8 & Windows RT and later, and are not available down-level.
 The DirectX 11.1 runtime is included with Windows 8 & Windows RT, and some portions are available on Windows 7 Service Pack 1 via KB 2670838